simon-m-mudd/funmixer_apptainer/apptainer/readme.md

 The path before the `:` is the path on your computer, and the path after is the path in the container.
 So when you are in the container you would navigate to `cd /funmixer_data` to see your data.

+## History

+* Version 1.0 Simon Mudd 27-Nov-2025.
+First version of the container.